UpdraftFund/.github/profile/README.md

 Fixed supply of 100B UPD.

-70B UPD will go into liquidity pools so anyone can buy UPD.
+80B UPD will go into liquidity pools so anyone can buy UPD.

 ### Updraft Council

-30B UPD will go to the Updraft Council safe with a mandate to use them as follows.
-* 12B to fund ideas and solutions on Updraft.
+10B UPD will go to the Updraft Council safe with a mandate to fund ideas and solutions on Updraft.

-* 10B for universal dividends to humanity over the next 10 years.
-On "dividend day" everyone that the Council can identify as a unique human  will receive an equal portion of 1B UPD using [Unitap](https://unitap.app).
-* 8B to vest over 5 years to the founding team, with a 6 month cliff.
+### Founding Team

+10B UPD will be go to the founding team, who agree to spend the majority funding ideas and solutions on Updraft or donating to the Humanity Fund.

+### Humanity Fund

+All fees will go to [Unitap](https://unitap.app) to be distributed to humanity as a universal dividend.

 [^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 0.3%) and a low fixed fee (e.g. $0.10).
 Both are set by the Updraft team.
 This % fee discourages someone from contributing to their own idea just to boost it in the sort order.
 Drafters pay a low, fixed anti-spam fee set by the Updraft team.